sagemath/trac_to_gh/Issue 7961.md

 # Issue 7961: Make recognition of runpath/develpath in editmodule more robust

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7961

 Original creator: nbruin